-Chim Gale, Manager of the Three Pears Warriors Academy, is to leave Sixways to take up a new opportunity in rugby outside the Midlands.
+Chim Gale, Manager of the Three Pears Warriors Academy, is to leave Sixways to take up a similar post with Harlequins.

 Gale joined Warriors as Outreach Academy Coach before being made Assistant Academy Manager in May 2014.

 He was appointed Academy Manager in July 2016 and has since played an important role in developing a crop of exciting and talented young players.

 Blindside flanker Ted Hill, who was capped by England against Japan in this season’s Autumn Internationals, prop Joe Morris, fly-half Jamie Shillcock, wing Perry Humphreys locks Justin Clegg and Andrew Kitchener and centres Will Butler and Ollie Lawrence have already made the transition from the Academy to the senior squad.

 Academy players Kai Owen, currently on duty with England Under-20s in Argentina, hooker Beck Cutting, wing Alex Hearle, full-back Nick David, lock James Scott and back-row forward Tom Dodd all played first team rugby this season.

 “Chim has been a first class Academy Manager as is evident from the large number of outstanding young players who have come through our Academy during his time with us,” said Warriors Director of Rugby Alan Solomons.

 “We are really sorry to see him go and wish him all the very best in his new venture.”

 Solomons’ sentiments were echoed by Warriors co-owner Colin Goldring.

 “Chim has done an excellent job in finding and developing the next generation of Warriors.
 His success is evident from the number and range of high calibre young players we now have coming through the ranks, which is a vital part of developing a top flight team,” Goldring said.